victormeloasm/AESCrypt/README.md

 ## Overview

-**AESCrypt Argon 5.0B** is a command-line and GUI-based tool designed for the encryption and decryption of files and folders.
-It leverages the Argon2 algorithm for secure password hashing and AES-256 for robust encryption.
-With a focus on security and ease of use, AESCrypt 5.0B provides a streamlined solution for protecting your sensitive information.
+**AESCrypt Argon 6.0AK** is both a command-line and GUI-based tool for file and folder encryption and decryption.
+It employs the Argon2 algorithm for password hashing and AES-256 encryption for maximum protection.
+The **AK (Anti-Keylogger)** feature has been added to enhance security against potential keylogging threats, making this version significantly more secure.

 ## Features